RedX29/Project-1-IDM/README.md

 ### The batch file closes immediately

-- The script auto-elevates to admin, but if it flashes and closes:
+- The script auto‑elevates to admin, but if it flashes and closes:
   1. Open **Command Prompt as Administrator**.
   2. Navigate to the folder with the batch file:
      ```cmd